-Online applications (https://online.drexel.edu/online-degrees/biomedicaldegrees/ms-biomedicine-business/#apply) are accepted all year-round for consideration for either fall or spring admission.
+Online applications (https://online.drexel.edu/online-degrees/biomedical-degrees/ms-biomedicine-business/#apply) are accepted all year-round for consideration for either fall or spring admission.
 Students may defer admission by one year.
 All admission decisions are made at the College of Medicine.

-For questions about the curriculum and program goals, please contact one of the program directors:
+For questions about the curriculum and program goals, please contact Program Director Dr. Sujata Bhatia at skb322@drexel.edu.